 Calculate your net worth

 Net worth is not the same is self-worth, so this exercise is not about trying to measure how rich and successful you are.
-But it sets a starting point, a benchmark, on the journey towards financial wellbeing.
+But it sets a starting point, a benchmark, on the journey of financial wellbeing.

-One challenge, when it comes to financial planning, is knowing how much money you need for the rest of your life.
+One challenge when it comes to financial planning, is knowing how much money you need for the rest of your life.
 Some people get it wrong.
 They have far too much money, which runs the risk of dying with plenty of cash, but also plenty of regrets.